marionettejs/backbone.syphon/readme.md

 ## Current Limitations

-There are several known limitations in Backbone.Syphon, still.
-This list is basically my "todo" list for the features that need to be implemented.
+There some known limitations in Backbone.Syphon, partially by design and partially implemented as default behaivors.

 * You must have a `<form>` within your view's `$el`
-* An input of type `checkbox` will return a boolean value
+* An input of type `checkbox` will return a boolean value.
+This can be overriden by replacing the Input Reader for checkboxes.
-* Cannot specify specific fields to include
-* Cannot specify specific fields to ignore

-These limitations are by design in the current release, but are intended to be fixed as the plugin moves forward.

 ## Building Backbone.Syphon